 - Cell Line Identification and Authentication: Validation of NIST’s patented mouse authentication method

 - Fluorescence Microscope Benchmark: A method to characterize a fluorescence microscope's performance by benchmarking the detection threshold, saturation and linear dynamic range to a physical artifact

 - Quantitative Phase Imaging- Reference materials and methods to enable quantitative characterization of QPI for cellular imaging.

-New label-free imaging technologies, such as BCARS and SPR imaging, are being developed as methods for quantifying cellular characteristics including molecular composition and secretion of extracellular matrix protein.
+- BCARS and SPR Imaging: Methods for quantifying cellular characteristics including molecular composition and secretion of extracellular matrix protein